 Today we're heading to a wild horse sanctuary to see and feed a heard of of horses.
 Wild horses mainly eat grasses and other types of vegetation that are available in their natural habitat.
 Grass is a primary part of their diet, and they spend a lot of time grazing to fulfill their nutritional needs.
 Wild life sanctuaries, like the one in this puzzle, offer a safe home for wild horses to live without human interference, promote genetic diversity, provide rehabilitation for horses and educate the public.
 Some sanctuaries allow controlled visitation, which can contribute to local economies through eco-tourism.
 People visiting can learn about wild horses and enjoy observing them in their natural habitat.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Three Dogs" .